samindaa/RLLib/README.md

 RLLib
 =====
-(C++ Template Library to Learn Behaviors and Represent Learnable Knowledge using On/Off Policy Reinforcement Learning)
+(C++ Template Library to Predict, Control,  Learn Behaviors, and Represent Learnable Knowledge using On/Off Policy Reinforcement Learning)
 ----------------------------------------------------------------------------------------------------------------------

-RLLib is a lightweight C++ template library that implements `incremental`, `standard`, and `gradient temporal-difference` learning algorithms in Reinforcement Learning.
-It is a highly optimized library that is designed and written specifically for robotic applications.
+RLLib is a lightweight C++ template library that implements `incremental`, `standard`, and `gradient temporal-difference` learning algorithms in Reinforcement Learning.It is an optimized library for robotic applications and embedded devices that operates under fast duty cycles (e.g., < 30 ms).
+RLLib has been tested and evaluated on RoboCup 3D soccer simulation agents,  physical NAO V4 humanoid robots, and Tiva C series launchpad microcontrollers  to predict, control, learn behaviors, and represent learnable knowledge.
 The implementation of the RLLib library is inspired by the RLPark API, which is a library of temporal-difference learning algorithms written in Java.

 Features
 --------